 Kouam’s film delicately unpicks the relationship between family and peer group while focusing on Willy’s internalised anger, frustration and fear.
-His final devastating act is one of suppressed emotion and confusion as the powder keg of peer group, and family belonging explodes.
+His final devastating act is one of suppressed emotion and confusion as the powder keg of peer group and family explodes.
 But equally thought-provoking is his older brother’s journey, one that ultimately led him to escape to find his sexual freedom.

 FOOTING (Director Damien Gault)

 Following a difficult break-up with his partner in Paris, Marco has returned home for a weekend with his parents.
 However, Marco’s relationship with his father, Jean-Claude, has proved difficult ever since he came out and moved to Paris.
-Therefore, on a cold frosty morning, with his mother’s encouragement, Marco agrees to go on a long 5K run with his dad.
+Therefore, on a cold, frosty morning, with his mother’s encouragement, Marco agrees to go on a long 5K run with his dad.
 But can the fresh air, countryside and space finally bring a father and son together?
 Or will the barriers erected between them over many years prove to be impenetrable?

 Gault’s beautifully filmed and performed short film layers delicate comedy with unbridled honesty as it explores the unspoken love between a father and son.
-Here Gault explores how coming out, distance and emotional insecurities can build barriers over time that can be difficult to dismantle once erected.
+Here, Gault explores how coming out, distance and emotional insecurities can build barriers over time that can be difficult to dismantle once erected.
 But even more powerful is Footing’s discussion on age, forgiveness and the importance of communication.

 THE SWIMMING TRUNKS ‘Le maillot de bain’ (Director: Mathilde Bayle)

 At what age did you discover your sexuality?
 For some, it was during our early teenage years in a blaze of desire.
-While for others, including me, it was in our childhood that we began to realise that our feelings differed from those around us.
+For others, including me, it was in our childhood that we began to realise that our feelings differed from those around us.
 Thinking back to when I was nine or ten, these first feelings were confusing, random and wrapped in fear and excitement.
 For example, I remember loving Harrison Ford as Indiana Jones, but unlike the other boys at school, I didn’t want to be him; I wanted to be with him.
 Equally, I remember seeing The NeverEnding Story at the cinema and obsessing over Noah Hathaway, cutting his picture from magazines and newspapers without knowing why.
 These early desires were never fully sexual, but they were urgent, perplexing and uncertain.

 Mathilde Bayle’s stunning, brave and beautiful short explores these first feelings of attraction and confusion with a rare realism and sensitivity.
 On a family camping holiday, 10-year-old Remi spends the long summer days avoiding his family in the campsite swimming pool or at the nearby beach.
 It’s clear Remi feels different to the other kids and distant from his father and mother, but he doesn’t know why.
 However, when Remi meets a young girl called Lea, his feelings are thrown into a world of confusion.
-Now at this point, I know what you are thinking; Remi is attracted to Lea.
+Now, at this point, I know what you are thinking: Remi is attracted to Lea.
 Well, you’re mistaken, for Remi’s new obsession is Lea’s dad, Stephane.
 However, Remi cannot explain or understand these new feelings and emotions as he steals a pair of Stephane’s swimming trunks.

 READ MORE: THE LAST DAYS OF INNOCENCE